• Skip to primary navigation

 Instructions

-• Roughly chop the onion and bell peppers and peel the garlic cloves, place on the baking sheet.
+• Roughly chop the onion and bell peppers and peel the garlic cloves, place on the baking sheet with the butternut squash.
 Cover all the vegetables with coconut aminos and toss.
 Place in the oven to bake for 25-30 minutes, or until slightly crispy.

-• Pour into an oven safe dish and bake for 20 minutes, or until the top gets crispy.
+• Pour into an oven-safe dish and bake for 20 minutes or until the top gets slightly brown andd crispy.

 • Chop the chives and sprinkle on top along with the sesame seeds and additional paprika.